blackholeinfiverse116-ship-it/namami-gange-intelligence/README.md

-# Namami Gange Geospatial Intelligence Layer
+# Namami Gange Marine Intelligence Layer

 ## Overview

-This repository contains the demonstration-ready Geospatial Intelligence Layer developed for the Namami Gange Dashboard.
+This repository contains the complete Marine Intelligence Layer developed for the Namami Gange program.

+The project transforms raw geospatial, environmental, infrastructure and logistics datasets into explainable operational intelligence.

-The objective of this work is to replace simulated intelligence with explainable, dataset-driven operational intelligence for inland waterways and river-based infrastructure planning.
+The objective is to help operators, planners and decision-makers understand:

-The intelligence layer provides location-level reasoning that can be consumed directly by dashboard cards, federation runtime surfaces, and validation systems.

-This project focuses on intelligence generation and does not include UI development, dashboard layout implementation, federation topology development, or validation framework implementation.
+* What is happening
+* Why it is happening
+* What risks exist
+* What opportunities exist
+* What action should be taken
+* How confident the system is in its recommendation

+The repository includes intelligence generation, explainability, confidence assessment, validation frameworks and future decision-support architecture.

 ---

-# Objective
+# Project Vision

-Enable dashboard users to click a location and receive:

-* Suitability Score
-* Suitability Level
-* Opportunity Intelligence
-* Constraint Intelligence
+Traditional dashboards display data.

+This intelligence layer explains what the data means.

+The system converts:

+Dataset
+→ Signals
-* Infrastructure Intelligence
+→ Intelligence
-* Operational Notes
+→ Risks
+→ Opportunities
+→ Constraints
+→ Recommendations
-* Confidence Score
+→ Confidence
-* Explainable Reasoning

-All outputs are generated from available datasets and are designed to be explainable and auditable.
+→ Operator Actions

+The goal is to support operational decision-making rather than simply display information.

 ---

 # Locations Covered

-The demonstration package includes intelligence generation for:
+The demonstration package currently includes:

 * Varanasi
 * Patna
 * Prayagraj
 * Kanpur
 * Kolkata

+The framework is designed to scale to additional river locations in the future.

 ---